PhirePhly/fcix/www/about.md

 permalink: /about/
 ---

+## "The third largest IXP in Hurricane Electric FMT2!"

 The FCIX is a best-effort Internet Exchange originally set up to reduce the number of needed cross-connects between a group of friends in the Hurricane Electric FMT2 colo facility.

 First and foremost, FCIX was set up as a learning exercise in running an IX, so if you're a commercial network looking to reduce your transit cost, you should probably join [SFMIX](https://sfmix.org/).
 We all would too, except few of our networks are large enough to justify the port fees for SFMIX (which are still a good deal).
 If you're a small network who can't afford MRC on your IX connections, then we're probably the IX for you!
 [Hit us up](/connect/)!